 "Our high rankings from U.S. News demonstrate our commitment to both.
 Moreover, graduate programs in online format are perfectly suited to professionals already working in their fields - nursing, teaching, running a business.
 We are offering them the opportunity to really excel."

-Since WVU began offering online classes in 1998, "We have carefully expanded with an eye towards quality," said Sue Day-Perroots, dean of Extended Learning.
+Since WVU began offering online classes in 1998, "We have carefully expanded with an eye towards quality," said Sue Day-Perroots, dean of WVU Online and Extended Campus.
 "Faculty have embraced online learning when they see how effective it can be.
 Our iDesign unit provides the support and expertise needed to create courses that engage the student.
 Growing enrollment and this national recognition shows that our efforts have been rewarded."

 The "impressive rankings" is "excellent news," said Katherine Karraker, interim associate provost for graduate academic affairs.